Seamless Dental Restoration

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
-Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

-Yes, a dental crown can be replaced if it becomes damaged, worn out, or if you desire an aesthetic improvement.
-Your dentist will assess the condition of the crown and recommend the appropriate course of action.
+Yes, a dental crown can be replaced if it becomes damaged, worn, or if you wish to enhance its appearance.
+Your dentist will evaluate its condition and suggest the most suitable solution.